ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - provides several options that might not be available to Azure SQL Database (collation)
 - provides *native virtual network implementation*

-##### Azure SQL Data Warehouse. a fully managed cloud data warehouse to get query results in a short time across terabytes and petabytes of data. with decoupled storage and compute , SQL Data Warehouse can (Scalability):
+##### Azure SQL Data Warehouse
+a fully managed cloud data warehouse to get query results in a short time across terabytes and petabytes of data. with decoupled storage and compute , SQL Data Warehouse can (Scalability):
 - Independently size compute power irrespective of your storage needs
 - Grow or shrink compute power without moving data
 - Pause compute capacity while leaving data intact, so you only pay for storage